Budibase/website/content/blog/data/data-sources.md

 You can also use queries to access information about the wider dataset.
 Say for example you had an order management system, that stores the value of each sale on your online store.

-User will likely need to quickly access a total for all these sales, broken down by day, week, month, or year.
+Users will likely need to quickly access a total for all these sales, broken down by day, week, month, or year.
 This is another kind of query.

 In SQL, you’d use the SUM command to achieve this.
 Similarly, you could use the COUNT function to return the number of rows that meet a certain condition, or AVG, to return the mean value.